AmirKaseb/SphinxSpeech/README.md

 By choosing PyAnnote, we have been able to leverage its strengths to enhance our diarization pipeline, ultimately leading to more accurate and reliable results for our Arabic audio data.

-## Introduction

-The PyAnnote diarization pipeline is an advanced system designed for segmenting audio recordings and identifying different speakers.
-This document provides an overview of the pipeline’s configuration, highlighting the technical decisions that enhance its performance.

 ## Pipeline Configuration